When does the Foundation funding round open and close?

 What happens if my application is successful?

+2. Final Proposal – shortlisted applicants will be contacted and asked to prepare a final proposal document that expands upon their original EOI form.
+They will also be asked to undertake a short presentation to the Foundation Board.
+The Board will then make the final funding round decision once they have heard from all the shortlisted applicants.
 If you are successful in receiving funding from the Greater Charitable Foundation, you will receive a letter from us confirming the conditions of the grant, payment schedule and reporting arrangements.
-Grants will be paid through Electronic Funds Transfer within four (4) weeks after you have received formal notification from us.
-Funded organisations are required to provide a receipt within 21 days following payment.
+You will also be asked to undertake an induction meeting to take you through the grant requirements.
+The first grant instalment will be paid through Electronic Funds Transfer within four (4) weeks after you have received formal notification from us.

 What happens if my application is unsuccessful?